viorel-anghel/kubernetes-limited-user/README.md

 # Creating an user with limited rights in Kubernetes

-This will create an user with limited rights in a Kubernetes cluster: anything in a specified namespace plus read-only on a few cluster-wide resources like namespaces, nodes and others (see `templates/50clusterrole.yaml`).
+This will create an user with limited rights in a Kubernetes cluster: anything in a specified namespaceS (one or more) plus read-only on a few cluster-wide resources like namespaces, nodes and others.

 To use it, you just need to edit the first lines from the script `00run.sh`.
 After you run it, you will have a file called `config-,,,` which can be used as `KUBECONFIG`.
 For example: